Grix/helios_dac/README.md

 Navigate to the folder "sdk" to find the relevant code.
 You can choose to use the functions documented in HeliosDacAPI.h (shared library) or HeliosDac.h (OOP class).
 Basic flow for using the DAC is documented in the header files just mentioned.

 The driver depends on libusb.
-You can use the included libusb binary libraries for x86 Windows, Mac or Linux, or you can build your own.
-You can find the libusb source for that on their website, linked earlier in this paragraph.
+You can use the included libusb binary libraries for Win32, Mac or Linux, or you can build your own.
+You can find the libusb source on libusb.info.

-If you wish to use the shared library, there are ready-made builds for x86 windows and x64 linux in the sdk folder.
+If you wish to use the shared library, there are ready-made builds for Win32 and 64-bit linux in the sdk folder.

 Steps to compiling shared library (.so) for Linux based systems yourself: